 - Dr. Lina Du: The fate, transformations and availability of trace elements in soil, environments.
 Research activities include the development, testing and deployment of specialized metal-free lysimeters for collecting soil solutions; collection, preparation and analysis of soil and soil solution samples using ICP-MS and AF4-IPC-MS; analysis and interpretation of associated data.

 - Dr. Gabriel Magnan: Reconstructing environmental and climate change of the last 1200 years in ombrotrophic peatlands of the Fort McMurray region using testate amoebae

 - Dr. Kaj Sullivan: The potential bioaccessibility of TEs in aquatic particles, using rigorous experimental studies of their chemical reactivity in synthetic gastric fluid.

 - Dr. Claudio Zaccone: Atmospheric deposition of organic contaminants in NE Alberta.

 - Na Chen, M.Sc: Distinguishing trace elements in the acid soluble ash (ASA) and acid insoluble ash (AIA) of Sphagnum mosses within the Athabasca Bituminous Sands Region.

-- Hannah Deierling, Diploma candidate (visiting student from University of Heidelberg).
+- Hannah Deierling, Diploma candidate (visiting student from the University of Heidelberg).
 Reconstructing spatial and temporal variations in atmospheric nitrogen deposition in Alberta using Sphagnum moss from the herbarium collection of the Devonian Botanical Garden (Diploma thesis completed December 2012).